 1971.
 The Savoy Ballroom Turns Into Nero’s

 Not that anyone cares now, but, back in the day, the Savoy Ballroom really was the focal point of live musical entertainment in Portsmouth.
-There are countless stories of many a Portsmouth couple meeting during its big band days and it was especially popular with local girls meeting American sailors.
-When The Beatles played there for three nights in 1963 to promote the She Loves You tour, people expected this venue to last forever.
-But just like The Cavern Club in Liverpool, in the late 1960’s the musical following grew smaller and the good bands started passing instead of playing, mostly due to the venue’s small size and limited door revenue.
+There are countless stories of many a Portsmouth couple meeting there during its big band days and it was an especially popular spot with local girls trying to meet American sailors.
+When The Beatles played there for three nights in 1963 as part of the She Loves You tour, people expected this venue to last forever.
+But just like The Cavern Club in Liverpool in the late 1960’s, the musical following grew smaller and the good bands started passing instead of playing, mostly due to the venue’s small size and limited door revenue which meant their appearance may not make them any money.
 In 1971, long after The Beatles had left the building and well past the glory days of the old-world crowd of afternoon tea and dancing to the Palm Court Orchestra, the venue changed to its next incarnation and the Nero’s Nightclub was born.

-Inside the newly constructed Nero’s there was a multi-level, under-lit dance floor, straight out out of Saturday Night Fever (long before Saturday Night Fever even existed as a movie, with a circa of 1977).
-Gone were the romantic and panoramic sea views across the Solent – through the giant floor-to-ceiling windows, they were replaced with black walls, spinning colored spotlights and a huge disco ball.
-Even a fog machine was installed and they did not realize how much of a cliche that would eventually become.
+Inside the newly constructed Nero’s there was a multi-level, under-lit dance floor, straight out out of Saturday Night Fever (long before Saturday Night Fever even existed as a movie, with a production date of 1977).
+Gone were the romantic and panoramic sea views across the Solent – through the giant floor-to-ceiling windows, they were replaced with black walls, spinning colored spotlights and a huge mirrored disco ball.
+Even a fog machine was installed and they did not realize it then of how much of a cliche that would eventually become.
 Wall to wall carpeting in shades of purple and gold were adorned with golden statues of naked women that topped off this 1970’s Romanesque, hippie-inspired wet dream of a nightclub, something that Portsmouth, or even the country had ever seen before.
-When it opened, Dave Anson, (who would later manage the club) would take on the nom-de-guerre of Steve Rubell, from Studio 54 ilk, and Nero’s would turn away ten times more people than they allowed in, each and every night.
-Nero’s Nite Spot became the hit of the city and thus began the nightclub hell for the local seafront residents that lived nearby, because with this club opening, local residents would now be subjected to late-night rowdiness, people throwing up and even having sex in their doorways for the next thirty years.
-Nero’s was a hit, but not everyone was happy.
+When it opened, Dave Anson, (who would later go on to manage the club) would take on the nom-de-guerre of Steve Rubell, from Studio 54 ilk, and Nero’s would often turn away ten times more people than they allowed in, each and every night.
+Nero’s Nite Spot became the hit of the city and thus began the late night shenanigans for club goers and living hell for the local Southsea seafront residents that lived nearby.
+These residents would now be subjected to late-night rowdiness for years to come, which included fights, theft, criminal damage, people throwing up in the street and even romantic couples having sex in any available dark doorways or alleyways.
+Nero’s was a hit, but not everyone in Southsea was happy.

 Dumb Luck Gets A Teenager Into Nero’s

-I was lucky enough to see Nero’s first hand.
+You cannot write about Nero’s if you did not experience it and I was lucky enough to actually see Nero’s first hand.
 At fifteen years old, and on a bleak Friday night during the winter in 1981, I managed to get into Nero’s.
-Sure, they had teen nights and school/college rentals of this club (where they did not serve alcohol), but my one and only experience of Nero’s was on a Saturday night, an over eighteen night, late in 1981, long past its heyday as the top club in Portsmouth, but the experience was still something to remember.
-Sure, by then there were other copycat clubs like Martines and Ritzys in Arundel Street.
+Sure, they had teen nights and school/college rentals of this club (where they did not serve alcohol), but my one and only full-on experience of Nero’s was on a Saturday night, at an over eighteen night, late in 1981, long past its heyday as the top club in Portsmouth, but the experience was still something to remember.
+Sure, by then there were other copycat clubs like Martines in the Guildhall and Ritzys in Arundel Street.
 There was even The Some Place Else Club in Palmerston Road, but they were all cheap copies of the Nero’s phenomenon.
 I managed to convince the doorman to let me in by name-dropping a former bouncer who I knew had been fired a week earlier.
-Actually, he was still a tenant in my mum’s bed and breakfast and he suggested I give it a try.
-The doorman probably felt bad for him, as they liked him, they parlayed the pity onto me and let me in.
+Actually, he was still a tenant in my mum’s bed and breakfast and he had suggested I give it a try if I wanted to get in that badly.
+The doorman parlayed their pity onto me and was in.
 It is important to note that when I was fifteen years old, I looked like I was ten, so this was something of a feat.
 Bear in mind, it’s just me in Nero’s.
 I mean, on that night, I do not not know anyone else inside Nero’s, so I am not quite sure what I was thinking.
 I did not have any friends at the time who were willing to go up against the notoriously tough Nero’s bouncers, just to be turned away.
 Girls had it so much easier.
 I knew of so many thirteen year old girls at school who would get dressed up and had no problems getting in on an over-18 night.
-So many girls in fact that its still quite disconcerting this many years later just how crazy the times were, I think at that time, there was more underage sex than there was over-the-age-of-consent sex in the club.
+So many girls in fact that its still quite disconcerting just how crazy those times were, I think at that time, there was more underage sex happening inside the club than there was over-age happening outside the club, but no-one seemed to care.
+One should note that I was not having sex at Nero’s as no self respecting Pompey girl is going to sleep with a clueless man-child who is clearly out of his depth.

 Nero’s Provided Some Great Memories

 Old people can often talk about how great the good old days were and wax lyrical about just how wonderful everyone and everything was back in the day.
-It is part of the human condition to just remember the good times.
-More often than not, the more time that has passed, the rosier the memories.
-Fortunately I was pretty objective when I visited Nero’s that one time, I just skated in on the tail end of its final act so I was fortunate to get a glimpse of something bigger than I had anticipated at the time and I am grateful to have seen it.
+It is part of the human condition to just remember the good times and pale the bad memories.
+More often than not, the more time that has passed, the rosier the memories become.
+Fortunately I was pretty objective when I visited Nero’s that one time, I just skated in on the tail end of its final act so I was fortunate to get a glimpse of something bigger than I had anticipated at the time and I am grateful to having seen and experienced it.
 Nero’s really was something quite special.
 In researching this story I was amazed to see how many people there are now with their own stories and pictures of their time at the club.
 The same could not be said for the other versions of the club that existed in that space during other times, specifically 5th Avenue and Time.
-(It is probably not fair to lump the original Savoy into that that mix as most people who experienced it are all probably dead now or have dementia).
+It is probably not fair to lump the original Savoy into that that mix as most people who experienced it are all probably dead now or have dementia.
+To them Facebook is something quite different.

-Let me set the scene for you.
-There were barely-clothed dancers gyrating on golden podiums, young girls making out with older men in the dark corners of the club, with their ham-hands fiddling up their satin skirts, mouthing unheard utterances below the disco din of music and the babbling brook of the crowd.
-Other men were lying prostrate on the velvet carpet podium, in trance-like gazes from drugs, sex or just enjoying the music provided by the knock-off London DJ’s who were too busy spinning all the 50 pence hit 7″ singles they could find in W.H.
+Let me set the scene for you with a little more specificity.
+When you walked into the club, there were barely-clothed dancers gyrating on golden plinths, young girls making out with older men in the dark corners of the club, with their ham-hands fiddling up their satin skirts, mouthing unheard utterances below the disco din of music and the babbling brook of the crowd.
+Other men were lying prostrate on the velvet carpet podium, in trance-like gazes from drugs, sex or just enjoying the music provided by the knock-off London DJ’s who were too busy spinning all the 50 pence hit 7″ singles that they could find in W.H.
 Smith.
-They were also too busy to see the gaggle of loose single girls gathered at their DJ booth ready and willing to satisfy their carnal desires.
-These men were the modern day gods and the girls were only to happy to provide their sordid offerings as gifts.
-You ignored the sweet smell in the air and the unexplained stickiness of the deep-pile plush purple carpet and continued on to see the next unseen sight, like some naive rubber-necker driving past a burning car wreck of inequity.
-Towards the end of the evening, the grey marble counter in the ladies bathroom often appeared all-white due to the fine mist of nose candy that had been consumed upon it.
-People from all walks of life filled the dance floor and the music, drugs and alcohol kept the party going into the early morning, when the throng would finally be forced to spill out onto the street with its momentum unabridged, despite the threat of the miserable damp cold of English reality that hits them in the face like a thousand hypodermic needles.
+They were also too busy spinning vinyl to see the gaggle of loose single girls gathered at their DJ booth ready and willing to satisfy their carnal desires.
+These men were the modern day disco gods and the girls were only too happy to provide their sordid offerings as gifts.
+You ignored the sweet smell in the air and the unexplained stickiness of the deep-pile plush purple carpet and continued on to see the next unseen sight, like some naive rubber-necker, trolling past a burning car wreck of inequity.
+Towards the end of the evening, the dark grey marble counter in the ladies bathroom was snow-white due to the fine mist of nose candy that had been consumed upon it.
+People from all walks of life filled the dance floor and the music, drugs and alcohol fueled the party until the early morning, when the club’s harsh incandescent lights replaced the glowing neon hues, forcing the throng to spill out onto the lonely street with its momentum unabridged, despite the threat of the miserable damp cold of English reality that hit them in the face like a thousand hypodermic needles.

 This was a scene that hipsters of the day must have experienced nightly and it would be my first and last experience of 1970’s disco style Nero’s nightclub, as it shuttered its doors in 1982, before I even reached the legal age of eighteen.
 In early 1983, 5th Avenue was born and that’s when the club entered a new chapter in its storied history.